Measurement Specification Guideline – How to Measure A Garment

 - 3 Bottom Hem – Measured straight or curved along the bottom edge, side seam to side seam (as specified on the measurement chart).

-- 4 Shoulder Seam – From HPS/SNP measure along the seam or along the natural fold line to the outer shoulder edge.
+- 4 Shoulder Seam – From HPS/SNP measure along the seam or the natural fold line to the outer shoulder edge.

 - 5 Across Shoulder – Outer shoulder edge to outer shoulder edge